-A boiler must not be capable of isolation from the individual or common safety valve.
-Valves between boiler and common safety valve to be three way type such that when boiler is isolated from safety valve it is open to atmosphere.
-The boiler is provided with a connection on the boiler for the safety valve.
+Boilers must not be capable of isolation from the safety valve.
+Valves between boiler and safety valve to be three way type such that when boiler is isolated from safety valve it is open to atmosphere.
+Hamworthy Heating Ltd provide a connection on the boiler for the safety valve.